magenta-cuda/shortcode-tester/readme.txt

 = 1.2.1 =
 * fix problem with non permalink URL's
+* fix "permalink not found" error after updating to WordPress 5.3
 * fix problem with "Show Rendered" on posts of type 'post'

 = 1.2 =